YashMnC/cryptoworld/README.md

+# CryptoWorld App

+## App can be used to get information about top cryptocurrencies,latest news and crypto exchanges.

+## Required data is fetched using coingecko and rapid api.

+## Price charts of various cryptocurrencies can also be viewed.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).